 A person is the best thing to happen to a shelter pet.
 BE that PERSON. ~ The Shelter Pet Project

-There are so many homeless dogs and roughly 4 million of them are euthanized each year.
-The primary reason dogs are euthanized is a lack of resources to keep them alive.
+There are many homeless dogs, and roughly 4 million of them are euthanized each year.
 Yes, healthy, friendly, beautiful, adoptable dogs of all ages and breeds are put down regularly.
-That great dog pictured on the right was pulled from a high kill shelter.
-Currently the HSUS estimates that only 20 % of dogs in the US are adopted from a shelter and the other 80% are from pet stores (puppy mills) and breeders: some reputable, some not.
+Currently, the HSUS estimates that only 20 % of dogs in the US are adopted from a shelter, and the other 80% are from pet stores (puppy mills) and breeders: some reputable, some not.

 If more people looked to adopt first (instead of shopping) the number of dogs needing homes would be drastically reduced.
-If more dogs were neutered, there would also be a decrease number of homeless dogs.
-Some are surrendered by owners because they are moving, can’t afford vet expenses or have failed to properly train their dogs.
+If more dogs were neutered, there would also be a decreasing number of homeless dogs.
+Some are surrendered by owners because they are moving, can’t afford vet expenses or have failed to train their dogs properly.
 Sadly, owner surrenders are often the first ones to be put down in some shelters.

 Shelters are typically run by volunteers.
-They can use any help you can give whether its by fostering, volunteering, donating money or supplies: blankets, paper towels, laundry detergent, newspapers, pet food, treats and toys are usually needed by shelters.
-And don’t underestimate the power of facebook, twitter and email.
+They can use any help you can give whether it is by fostering, volunteering, donating money or supplies: blankets, paper towels, laundry detergent, newspapers, pet food, treats, and toys are usually needed by shelters.
+And don’t underestimate the power of Facebook, Twitter, and email.
 SHARE adoptable dogs, don’t just like them.

-Today I’d like to introduce you to Smiley who was sent in by Stacey from Happy Tails Pet Photography.
-Smiley is pretty much the poster dog for amazing rescue dog stories!
+Today I’d like to introduce you to Smiley, who was sent in by Stacey from Happy Tails Pet Photography.
+Smiley is pretty much the poster dog for incredible rescue dog stories!

 Born without eyes, Smiley spent the first part of his life living in a puppy mill.
 But at two years of age, he was adopted into a loving forever family.
 He is adorable and happy.

 However, Smiley’s story goes beyond being in a happy home.
-He is a certified therapy dog and visits mentally ill and disabled patients every week bringing them much happiness.
+He is a certified therapy dog and visits patients every week bringing them much happiness.

-Additionally, Smiley is a bit of a celebrity.
-Besides being featured in the newspaper he appeared on stage with Cesar Milan as an inspirational dog.
+Additionally, Smiley is a bit of celebrity.
+Besides being featured in the newspaper, he appeared on stage with Cesar Milan as an inspirational dog.